-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent in February on a seasonally adjusted basis, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index was unchanged before seasonal adjustment.I'll post a graph later today after the Cleveland Fed releases the median and trimmed-mean CPI.
-This was at the consensus forecast of a 0.2% increase for CPI, and above the forecast of a 0.1% increase in core CPI.
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent in February on a seasonally adjusted basis after rising 0.5 percent in January, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index rose 2.2 percent before seasonal adjustment.I'll post a graph later today after the Cleveland Fed releases the median and trimmed-mean CPI.
+This was at the consensus forecast of a 0.2% increase for CPI, and a 0.2% increase in core CPI.

 The index for all items less food and energy increased 0.2 percent in February following a 0.3-percent increase in January. ...
 The all items index rose 2.2 percent for the 12 months ending February, a slightly larger increase than the 2.1-percent rise for the 12 months ending January.
 The index for all items less food and energy rose 1.8 percent over the past year, while the energy index increased 7.7 percent and the food index advanced 1.4 percent.

 Posted by Calculated Risk on 3/13/2018 08:51:00 AM